 You can read our guide to base rails and guide to handrails for more information on each.

-Shop the left-hand and right-hand white oak bullnose steps
+Shop our left-hand and right-hand white oak bullnose steps.

 Cross-grain pellets are used in many forms of joinery and are primarily designed to hide screws or bolt heads.
 They also help finish off the joined timber to a smooth, uninterrupted surface, concealing the joint.